Danpc11/TissueSpectF/README.md

 **condition** (default) -- a permutation test on the condition's summary signal.
-Values are permuted among the observed grid positions, the spectrum recomputed, and the maximum power over frequencies gives the null.
-This is the primary test: it evaluates the signal that is actually analysed downstream, and its power grows with the number of samples.
+Values are permuted among the observed grid positions, the spectrum recomputed, and the *maximum* power over frequencies gives the null.
+Family-wise: it asks whether a frequency beats the strongest frequency of a permuted spectrum, which on 500-800 frequencies is close to asking whether it dominates its chromosome.
+Expect single digits, and believe what passes.

+**condition_fdr** -- the same permutations, read pointwise: does this frequency beat its own null?
+BH across frequencies then controls the false discovery rate instead of the probability of any error.
+This is the question a signature is about, and it selects far more, a fraction of them false by construction.

+The pointwise p needs a *pooled* null, because against its own frequency it inherits the `1/(B+1)` floor and BH over ~10,000 frequencies would need B = 200,000.
+Each frequency's null is standardised by its own mean and standard deviation and the standardised values are pooled across the chromosome.
+The assumption is that the standardised null is exchangeable across frequencies;
+what standardising does *not* remove is the sampling window, which is why `./tsf window` is not optional.

 **consistency** -- at least `stable_frac` of the samples individually significant.
 This is a reproducibility requirement, not a test with aggregated